Creative Use of Artificial Light

 This next example illustrates the power and drama with a gelled back light.
 An opposing strobe was used to provide the frontal key light.

 Continuing the theme of gel usage, this next image features strobe side lighting from opposing directions.
-To the left is the key light source and from the right is a blue gelled strobe used as both accent and fill light.
+To the right is the orange gelled key light source and from the left is a blue gelled strobe used as both accent and fill light.

 Opposing light can also be presented at 45 degree angles.
 Here the red gelled accent light comes from the back left of the scene, while the main key light originates from the right front.